Turks and Caicos, Beautiful by Nature - in a Nutshell

 Grace Bay, Caicos Islands

-Another day another island and journey’s end - Grand Turk is reached, the largest island in the Turks group.
-The name comes from a species of cactus on the island, the Turk's Cap Cactus, which has a distinctive cap, like a Turkish fez.
+Another day, another island and journey’s end - Grand Turk is reached, the largest island in the Turks group.
+The name possibly comes from a species of cactus on the island, the Turk's Cap Cactus, which has a distinctive cap, like a Turkish fez. but apparently it's more likely to refer to the bands of pirates who used to maraud around here.
 Grand Turk contains the capital of Turks and Caicos, Cockburn Town (American pronunciation rules).
 It is seven miles long and has a population of almost 4,000.

 More idyllic beaches, but here all is shabby chic colonial clapboard.
 The land is almost flat except for a lighthouse holding sway up a little hill.
 There are countless little salt lagoons joined by causeways.
 The odd pink flamingo stretches his neck to search for shrimp and donkeys wander the streets.